 Section 5.5.
 Consideration of Flow Alteration in Issuing 404 Permits.
 Pp 57-58 states, “The Section 404 review entails evaluating efforts to avoid the adverse effects on aquatic resources, minimizing effects if they cannot be avoided, and mitigating any unavoidable adverse effects that remain.”
 Section 5.5 continues with example of potential minimizing or mitigating factors, but it provides no tools for making the second two sets of decisions, as related to the ecological flow values, acknowledged and described to be a part of the 404 statute.
 This should be expanded upon, to support the guidance this section is purporting to provide.

 Section 6.8 Estimate Effects and Identify Acceptable Levels.
 P 82.
 This section offers no guidance for how to select acceptable levels (i.e. numeric flow targets) unless the levels achieve the goal of total restoration or preservation of an ecological flow that fully supports the biota.
-In addition, while this section does propose the use of adaptive management if the achievement of the goal is to be achieved in stage.it does not provide guidance on how to establish the minimum recommended starting stage or how to set the time for the ultimate achievement of the goal.
+In addition, while this section does propose the use of adaptive management if the achievement of the goal is to be achieved in stages,.it does not provide guidance on how to establish the minimum recommended starting stage or how to set the time for the ultimate achievement of the goal.

 Provide a greater context for the other designated uses under the CWA.